JWang6464/Implement_Your_own_Data_Structure/README.md

 # Implement Your Own Data Structure

 This project is a simple interactive **Inventory Manager** built using Python.
-It leverages core data structures like **dictionaries**, **tuples**, and **lists** to manage items in an inventory with features like adding, removing, updating, displaying items, and calculating total value.
+It was created as part of my **Cognizant externship** to demonstrate practical use of Python data structures.
+The program uses **dictionaries**, **tuples**, and **lists** to manage items in an inventory with features like adding, removing, updating, displaying items, and calculating total value.

 ## Features